Doctor of Pharmacy: Australia

-In Australia, an extended level 9 masters programmes must be granted an exemption to be awarded using the title "Doctor".
-Only extended level 9 masters programmes for medicine, dentistry, veterinary science, law, physiotherapy, optometry and podiatry were named as exemptions to be able to offer an extended level 9 masters programme as a Doctor of Pharmacy.
+In Australia, an extended level 9 master's programmes must be granted an exemption to be awarded using the title "Doctor".
+Only extended level 9 master's programmes for medicine, dentistry, veterinary science, law, physiotherapy, optometry and podiatry were named as exemptions to be able to offer an extended level 9 master's programme as a Doctor of Pharmacy.
 Pharmacy was only added to the exemption list in December 2024, so prior to this there was no avenue for any university to award a Doctor of Pharmacy.

 All programmes of study leading to initial registration as a pharmacist must be accredited by the Australian Pharmacy Council (APC).
 After completing their accredited qualifying degree, graduates are required to undertake a one-year internship during which they are provisionally registered as pharmacists before being able to practice independently.
 Most accredited programs were a three-year Bachelor of Pharmacy (AQF Level 7) until the mid-1990s when programmes transitioned to a four-year Bachelor of Pharmacy (AQF Level 7).
-Universities progressed to offering entry-level programmes that were four-year Bachelor of Pharmacy (Honours) (AQF Level 8) or graduate entry Masters of Pharmacy (AQF Level 9).
-The University of Western Australia was the first pharmacy program that graduated students with an extended level 9 Masters, starting in 2005.
-By 2024, The University of Western Australia, Charles Darwin University and Griffith University were the only three universities that delivered an entry to practice extended level 9 Master's degree.
-Students enrolled in or pharmacists who had graduated from an extended level 9 masteres were likely unaware that they had an extended level 9 masters rather than a level 9 masters prior to 2024 as the name of the course for both was a Masters of Pharmacy.
+Universities progressed to offering entry-level programmes that were four-year Bachelor of Pharmacy (Honours) (AQF Level 8) or graduate entry Master of Pharmacy (AQF Level 9).
+The University of Western Australia was the first pharmacy program that graduated students with an extended level 9 master's, starting in 2005.
+By 2024, The University of Western Australia, Charles Darwin University and Griffith University were the only three universities that delivered an entry to practice extended level 9 master's degree.
+Students enrolled in or pharmacists who had graduated from an extended level 9 masteres were likely unaware that they had an extended level 9 master's rather than a level 9 master's prior to 2024 as the name of the course for both was a Master of Pharmacy.